UMD: A Globally Connected University

 - Each lecture is as demanding as it is rewarding, resulting from the commitment of Nagoya University faculty and, in most cases, collaboration with industrial researchers from Toyota, Honda, Nissan, Mitsubishi and so forth.

 - Unlike many study opportunities abroad, the NUSIP program is led exclusively by faculty, ensuring the same quality education that students encounter on their own campus.

 All students are guaranteed a place in the University dormitory (single room) provided they meet the conditions of the guarantee.

 More information about this program can be found here.
-If you are interested in this program, please contact Harrison Gill at firstname.lastname@example.org or schedule an appointment at go.umd.edu/hdgill.
+If you are interested in this program, please contact Katherine Schwarzentraub at email@example.com or schedule an appointment at http://go.umd.edu/globalengradvisor.
 This program has an early application deadline (usually early February).

 Applicants must be in the mechanical engineering program, be rising seniors or have graduate status during the NUSIP period, and have a minimum 3.0 GPA at the time of application.
 Admissions for this program is competitive and applications are reviewed after the published application deadline.
 There are only a limited number of spaces available for this program.